Letting a property banner

 Important notice: please read

 Cyber-crime is on the increase and solicitor transactions can be hijacked by scammers.
 This commonly takes the form of email or phone interception.
-At the start of our working relationship we will provide you with terms of business that include our account details – these will never change.

 Please be aware that we will never ask you to send money to a different bank account, particularly by email.
-If you receive a request for money from us please check that everything matches the details in our terms of business.
+If you receive a request for money from us, we advise that you call (using the number on our website) to verify our bank details before sending funds.

 If you receive an email giving any other bank account please telephone us immediately without replying to the email or sending any money.
 We accept no responsibility if you transfer money to a bank account which is not ours.